-Laura Bix, PhD, was named the assistant dean for teaching, learning and academic analytics in the College of Agriculture and Natural Resources (CANR) in August 2016.
+Laura Bix, PhD, was named the assistant dean for teaching, learning and academic analytics in the College of Agriculture and Natural Resources (CANR) in fall 2018.
 The CANR assistant dean position in the Office of Academic and Student Affairs expands Bix’s scope of work into evidence-based decision making and expectation development related to teaching and learning within the college.

 In the position, she supports fostering a culture that incorporates the use of learning analytics and interventions to help students success.
 She assists in defining what “student success” means within the CANR by using existing research, internal resources and external benchmarks to identify factors that can support teaching.
 Additionally, Bix collaborates with the Office of Institutional Studies to develop a tool capable of quantifying student recruitment, persistence and graduation rates.
 She looks forward to implementing proactive evaluations for teaching and learning across the college.

 Bix has had a broad variety of teaching experience including core and elective courses on topics such as packaging law and regulations, packaging development and science writing.
 She has also participated as a fellow in the CANR Office of Academic and Student Affairs and has been on the faculty at the School of Packaging since 2002.